We share a passion and a vision to heal the planet by focusing on the critical, but oft-overlooked sector of animal

 Kate Sulzner, DVM, MPVM, Cert.
 Conservation Management

 A self-described ‘big picture' person, Kate gravitates toward interdisciplinary projects that are balanced in their approach and employ strategies and interventions aimed at optimizing conditions for humans, animals, and the environment.
 Reflecting a desire to better understand the socio-economic and eco-epidemiologic factors underpinning biodiveristy loss and emerging health problems, Dr. Sulzner pursued a broad path of training and has held a variety of professional roles in academic, nonprofit, and private sector settings.
 Bridging work as a practitioner and a research scientist, she has more than 18 years of combined experience in wildlife health research, conservation management, epidemiology, and clinical veterinary medicine.
 Her work has taken her to rural and urban areas across North America as well as varied landscapes in Central America, South America, and Africa.
 Kate enjoys collaborating with people of diverse backgrounds and is drawn to projects that are rooted in cross-sectoral and cross-cultural partnerships.
 She is passionate about bringing people together to learn, laugh, inspire and train.
 Ultimately, she strives to work with others to produce sustainable, community-driven solutions that enhance the daily lives of people, while simultaneously allowing animals and natural systems to thrive.
-In addition to her role as Director of Ecovet Global, Kate works part-time as a private practice veterinarian in San Francisco, California and moonlights as a relief veterinarian for the Marine Mammal Center.
+In addition to her role as Director of Ecovet Global, Kate works as a contract wildlife health veterinarian in the San Francisco Bay area.
 She also relishes her role as partner to her architect-husband, Jerome, and mom to kids, Arlo and Zeya, and dog, Gayle.

 Terra Kelly DVM, PhD, Dipl.
 ACZM